Jackliien/Network-data-manipulation/README.md

 In qualtrics the relational data should be gathered in a matrix table as in the following example:

-Whom do you give advice to?
+To which of the persons beneath do you give advice?

-            I give advice to
+                  I give advice to:
-Person A            x
+       Tim               x
-Person B
+       Rick
-Person C            x
+       Linda
-Person D
+       Jerry             x
-Person E            x
+       Tom